reubenscratton/oaknut/docs/index.md

 One of the more attractive features of Oaknut is the ability to debug on the native platform (Mac, Linux, Windows) and then later deploy to another (Android, iOS, Web).
-The fast build system and not having to deploy to another machine make incremental rebuild times a fraction of what is normal for mobile development.
+The fast build system and not having to deploy to another machine or virtual machine make incremental rebuild times a fraction of what is normal for mobile development.